What is skiing in April like?

 Killington, Vermont – 4,236’

 If you’re on the East Coast and still feel the need for speed, head to Killington to rip up some fast groomers.
 To close out your April, sign up for the May Day Slalom on May 1, where contestants can test their skills on the Superstar Trail slalom course.

 Mammoth Mountain, California – 11,030’

 Where to stay: Juniper Springs Lodge is your perfect Mammoth basecamp, offering the comforts of home with ski-in, ski-out convenience.
-The Eagle base lodge next door delivers all your ski resort need.
+The Eagle base lodge next door delivers all your ski resort needs.
 See photos →

 Squaw Valley | Alpine Meadows, California – 9,050’

 Cali sun and bumps combined with nearly 400” of fun, slushy snow makes it easy to understand why Squaw/Alpine is dubbed the “Spring Skiing Capital.”
-Enjoying many of the same March snow storms as Mammoth, Squaw/Alpine normally stays open until late May.
+Enjoying many of the same March snowstorms as Mammoth, Squaw/Alpine normally stays open until late May.

 Where to stay: For convenient access to lively base village shops, bars, and restaurants, the 3.5-star Village at Squaw Valley is an easy choice.
 Guests enjoy condominium-style lodging and a 50- to 300-yard walk to the cable car.
 See photos →